 Insights into Princeton Undergraduate Student Experiences

 This symposium brings together undergraduates from across the disciplines who are conducting investigations in the Princeton context.
-Engaging students as partners and co-inquirers into their educational experience, this first-ever symposium seeks to provide a forum for students who have conducted research of direct relevance to the Princeton community to present their insights and implications and engage in structured, but informal, roundtable conversations with campus administrators.
+Engaging students as partners and co-inquirers into their educational experience, this symposium provides a forum for students who conducted research of direct relevance to the Princeton community.
+It allows them to present their insights and implications and engage in structured, but informal, roundtable conversations with campus administrators.

 Each year dozens of theses and Junior Papers, as well as course and other (e.g. Keller Center Tiger Challenge) projects, are undertaken by Princeton University undergraduates on topics directly related to the experiences of undergraduate students.
 Students’ inquiries are valuable in their own right, but their results have often had limited audiences and have not had the impact on the campus community which they might if they were more widely disseminated.

 Undergraduate Student inquiries into student experiences possess considerable potential for enhancing institutional knowledge and increasing the responsiveness and effectiveness of the McGraw Center, the Office of the Dean of the College, and the University as a whole.
 This forum affords a distinctive opportunity for administrators to efficiently learn from a wide variety of student inquiry which can inform our work on campus.